Mr Omar Tillo

 Those who are in their 20s or 30s may not be suitable candidates.
 Breast reduction by liposuction removes fat from the breasts, which is more apparent in women who are older.
 This is because breast tissue becomes replaced with fat as we naturally age.
 Therefore women in their 20s and 30s will not have much fat to remove but will have more breast tissue.
 Women in this age group who would like a breast reduction may wish to choose the surgical options.

 Before having a breast reduction with liposuction, you will be required to attend a consultation with the surgeon.
 They will be able to assess whether or not you are an appropriate candidate for this procedure, or whether you would benefit from surgical breast reduction.
+The surgeon may also warn about the risks of travelling abroad for cosmetic surgery.

 Surgical breast reduction generally involves incisions around the areolas and down to the breast crease, which allows the excess skin and tissue to be excised.

 However, breast reduction with liposuction involves far smaller incisions.
 The surgeon will make two small incisions at the crease of the breasts.
-These will only be about 1 millimetre long.
+These will only be about one millimetre long.
 This allows for a small cannula to be inserted, which sucks out the excess fatty tissue.
 The removal of the excess fat from the breasts allows the elastic skin and tissue to retract, creating a natural breast lift.

 Nerves and blood vessels will be maintained during the procedure.
 Breast reduction with liposuction will also be able to fix any asymmetry problems experienced prior to surgery.